 - This event has passed.

-The Healing Book Club – The Tao of Fully Feeling
+Healing Book Club – The Body Keeps the Score

 The Healing Book Club meets every Saturday at 4 pm eastern, for 1 hour.
 Calls are led by CPTSD Foundation staff member, Sabra Cain.

 Participants who join each week are encouraged to read the current chapter or section only, which will be outlined by the leader during each call.
 This allows everyone to stay on the same page and have an open discussion on what each chapter means to them, how you can apply it to your life, agree or disagree with the thoughts of the author, and share general ideas about the content.

 We welcome participation from all members during the call, however it is not required.
 You may interact as little or as much as you wish.